Is the Air you and your family breathe safe?

-Radon is a cancer-causing, radioactive gas.
+Radon is a Cancer-causing, radioactive gas.
 You can’t see it, taste it or smell it.
-However, it may be a problem in your home.
+However, it is in every home.
+It could be a problem in your home.
 Radon is estimated to cause thousands of deaths each year.
 This is because when you breathe air that contains radon, you can contract lung cancer.
-In fact, the Surgeon General has warned that radon is the second leading cause of lung cancer in the United States today.
+In fact, the Surgeon General has warned that radon is the second leading cause of lung Cancer in the United States today.
 Only smoking causes more lung cancer deaths.

-It is a naturally occurring element in all homes, buildings and schools.
-It can be in the air you breath or in the water you are drinking at elevated levels.
-The only way to know is to test now!
+It is a naturally occurring element in all homes, all buildings, private and public.
+It is in the air you breathe and in the water (well water) you are drinking and could be at elevated levels.
+The only way to know is to TEST NOW!

 Radon gas decays into radioactive particles that can get trapped in your lungs when you breathe.
 As they break down further, these particles release small bursts of energy.
 This can damage lung tissue and lead to lung cancer over the course of your lifetime.
 Not everyone exposed to elevated levels of radon will develop lung cancer and the amount of time between exposure and the onset of the disease may be many years.
 Like other environmental pollutants, there is some uncertainty about the magnitude of radon health risks.
-However, we know more about radon risks than risks from most other cancer-causing substances.
-This is because estimates of radon risks are based on studies of cancer in humans (underground miners).
+However, we know more about radon risks than risks from most other Cancer-causing substances.

 Symptoms Caused by Exposure to Radon

 Unfortunately, there are no symptoms associated with radon exposure.
 Since there aren’t any symptoms due to radon exposure, the only way to know whether you are exposed is by testing for radon levels in your home or building.